RickRoda/RickRoda.github.io/README.md

 ```
 python manage.py runserver
 ```
-By Default, it will run on 127.0.0.1:8000 and can be accessed in your web browser.
+By Default, the app will run on 127.0.0.1:8000 and can be accessed in your web browser.

 # Some of the Features I'm aiming to provide...